Cook Like Czechs

 • The longer the potato dough stands, the more it thins.
 Before you start making the potato dough, put a pot of water on the stove to boil.

-• Do not flip the dumplings while cooking.
+• Do not flip the dumplings while they are cooking.
 If you like, cover the pot partly with a lid to keep more heat in the pot.

 ➜ Questions and Answers